 How much Vitamin D3 should I take?

-According to Dr. Ray Peat, a good safe daily dosage of vitamin D is around 10.000 IU.
+According to Dr. Ray Peat, a good safe daily dosage of vitamin D3 is 5000 IU, although you often need a little more in the winter something around 10.000 IU.

 If you have been low for vitamin D on the blood test, you can take around 20.000 IU of vitamin D3 daily until your blood values are high enough.
 Sometimes even starting out with a single dosage of 50.000 – 100.000 IU can be helpful.